sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/pre-requisites.rst

 Pre-requisites
 =====

-This document outlines the essential infrastructure prerequisites needed to run notebooks end-to-end from the Fire UI.
+This document outlines the essential infrastructure prerequisites needed to run notebooks end-to-end from the Fire Insights UI.

 - **Running Kubernetes Cluster**: Ensure that your Kubernetes cluster is operational and accessible from the Fire Insights application environment.
 Verify that all necessary components are up and running within the Kubernetes cluster.